Captain-Redeem/Shortest-path-finding-on-3-University-maps/README.md

 # Shortest-path-finding-on-3-University-maps
-This was my project of finding the shortest path in 3 University maps using 3 techniques
+This was my project of finding the shortest path in 3 University maps using 3 techniques: Bellman-Ford, AStar and BFS